 Feel underwhelmed at the suggestion of a botanical garden?
 Time to think again.
 The Marie Selby Gardens are the best of a botanical garden: an art gallery, adventure centre, cool café and meditative retreat all in one.

-Oh, and I did I mention it’s number one in the world for research in its subject?
-That’s right, it’s the world centre for epiphyte research.
+Oh, and I did I mention that they’re number one in the world for research into orchids and her cousins?
+That’s right, the Marie Selby Gardens are the world centre for epiphyte research.
 And for those not in the green-fingered know (like me) that’s orchids, ferns and bromeliads.

 Founded by billionaires William and Marie Selby, a constellation of different gardens overlook Sarasota Bay: banyan groves, clumping bamboo, staghorn ferns and local Floridian mangroves.

-Next up, let me introduce the vast Ringling Museum: an Italian fantasy ground come world class museum founded by another of the region’s wealthy philanthropists.
+Next up, let me introduce the vast Ringling Museum: an Italian fantasy ground and world class museum founded by another of the region’s wealthy philanthropists.

 The European section involves room after room after room of well-loved Italian and Flemish Baroque paintings.
 The Asian art collection focuses on sculptures and ceramics before leading to a Japanese tea house (chashitsu)and the 66 acres of gardens that overlook Sarasota Bay.